 LMS Language Packs

-comes standard with language support for English (United States, United Kingdom, Australia), Canadian French, Mexican Spanish, Italian, and Chinese translations.
+comes standard with language support for English (United States, United Kingdom, Australia), Canadian French, Mexican Spanish, Italian, German, Brazilian Portuguese, and Chinese (Simple) translations.
 This document explains how portal administrators can customize their LMS with translated content.

 Once translated content has been uniformly established, users whose preferred language is something other than the default English can change their "Preferred Language" settings from their homepage, under the

-We offer additional student-view language packs as paid LMS Add-On options, supporting English, Spanish, French, Portuguese, Italian, Chinese (simplified) and German translations.
+We offer additional student-view language packs as paid LMS Add-On options.
 For more information, please contact the

 The LMS Login page displays text in the language selected within your browser language settings.
 Refer to your browser's online help or your organization’s IT support for details.

 LMS Administrators should continue to use English for their browser language, as many of the administration pages do not provide content translated in any other language.